 In this article, you’ll find some tips to help you analyse your own NPS.

 WHAT IS A GOOD NPS?

 This is probably your most burning question, and it’s a good one.
 The thing is, there’s no right answer.
 Some sources will tell you that, generally speaking, an NPS above +20 is a good score.
 Our answer is more nuanced, given that your NPS depends on many factors.

 The way you collect data also strongly affects your results.
-Here we distinguish between the transactional NPS and the customer relationship NPS.
-Data for the experience NPS are collected immediately after customers interact with a company (purchases, contact with customer service, etc.).
-Data for the customer relationship NPS are collected at a specific point in time, not in relation to a recent interaction.
-The customer relationship NPS is more geared toward evaluating a brand’s image.
-A transactional NPS is often higher than a customer relationship NPS.
+Here we distinguish between the Transactional NPS and the Customer Relationship NPS.
+Data for experience NPS is collected immediately after Customers interact with a company (purchases, contact with Customer service, etc.).
+Data for Customer Relationship NPS is collected at a specific point in time, not in relation to a recent interaction.
+The Customer Relationship NPS is more geared toward evaluating a brand’s image.
+A Transactional NPS is often higher than a Customer Relationship NPS.

 You must also take into account the country’s culture.
 In some places, giving a rating of 9 or 10 is uncommon.
 This is the case in France, for example, where customers have a reputation for being hard to please.
 As such, to accurately analyse your NPS, you need to consider it in its overall context.

 Distribution of NPSes by industry in France in 2010

 Yes!
 It is very useful to be able to compare your NPS to the average for your industry.
 However, you should bear in mind that scores vary by geographic area and mode of data collection.
 It only makes sense to compare your score with other companies when the data collection conditions are similar.

 This being said, it can be very difficult to find your competitors’ NPS scores.
 You can easily find NPS scores for big American companies online.
 These numbers are even used in corporate communication (“8 out of 10 customers recommend our brand”).
 However, this data remains highly confidential in European countries.